Zeenea-cs/api-scripts-examples/send-field-lineage/README.md

 A simple script to illustrate how to inject Field to Field lineage from an external source (JSON file here).
 This JSON file can be generated based on your transformation jobs, or provided by your data engineer as a description of their implementations

+NOTE: This JSON file is a pure example.
+You can define your own structure or use a totally different file format.

 How to execute the script
 =========================